Array in Scala

 val myFirstArrayObject = new Array[Int](2) myFirstArrayObject(0) = 1 myFirstArrayObject(1) = 2

-Above variable denotes an Array of Integer of Size 2.
-In place of using a like in other programming language, we have used syntax like a(0).
-This is a syntactic sugar to let us call an object just as if it was a function.
-Under the hood, the compiler is calling a default method called apply() taking a single input (an Int in our case) to make it possible.
+The above variable denotes an Array of Integer of Size 2.
+In place of using a like in another programming language, we have used syntax like a(0).
+This is syntactic sugar to let us call an object just as if it was a function.
+Under the hood, the compiler is calling a default method called apply(), taking a single input (an Int in our case) to make it possible.